daarnolducsd/ep5book/docs/04-week4.md

 \text{Life Expectancy}_i = \beta_0 + \beta_1 \cdot \text{Average Income in 1000s}_i + \varepsilon_i
 $$

 Figure \@ref(fig:scatter1) plots the life expectancy in a country vs the average income, which is stored in \$1,000 US dollars.
-For exampe, a value of 50 indicates that the average income in that country is 50,000 U.S. dollars per year.
+For example, a value of 50 indicates that the average income in that country is 50,000 U.S. dollars per year.

 <div class="figure" style="text-align: center">
 <img src="images/04_scatter1.png" alt="Life Expectancy vs. Average Income (1000s) Across Countries" width="90%" />